Cornelius White (American football)

-Cornelius White (born June 23, 1972 in Prince George's County, Maryland) is a former Arena Football League wide receiver/linebacker who played for the Albany Firebirds (1998–1999), the Carolina Cobras (2000–2001), the Chicago Rush (2002, 2006), the Buffalo/Columbus Destroyers (2003–2005), and the Philadelphia Soul (2006).
+Cornelius White (born June 23, 1972) is an American former professional football wide receiver/linebacker who played in the Arena Football League (AFL) for the Albany Firebirds (1998–1999), Carolina Cobras (2000–2001), Chicago Rush (2002, 2006), Buffalo/Columbus Destroyers (2003–2005), and Philadelphia Soul (2006).

-High school years
+Early life

 White attended Neshaminy High School in Langhorne, Pennsylvania.
 He participated in American football, basketball and track athletics.
 In football, he played quarterback and won an All-League honors and All-State honors.

-College years
+College career

 White played college football at Virginia Tech, finishing his career with 78 receptions for 1,114 yards (an average of 14.28 yards per reception) and seven touchdowns.

-Flag years
+Flag football

-White now plays recreational flag football in Raleigh, North Carolina, for the Blincos.
-He is also an integral part of the Turning Point Falcons, who play in the RDU Flag Football League.
+White also spent time playing recreational flag football in Raleigh, North Carolina, for the Blincos.
+He was also an integral part of the Turning Point Falcons, who play in the RDU Flag Football League.